 Army Good Conduct Medal Ribbon

-Criteria: Awarded to any enlisted member of the United States Army who completes three consecutive years of "honorable and faithful service.
-Such service implies that a standard enlistment was completed without any non-judicial punishments, disciplinary infractions, or court martial offenses.
-If a service member commits an offense, the three-year mark "resets" and a service member must perform an additional three years of discipline free service before the Good Conduct may be authorized.
-During times of war, the Army Good Conduct Medal may be awarded for one year of faithful service.
-The medal may also be awarded posthumously, to any soldier killed in the line of duty.
-To denote additional decorations of the award, a series of Good Conduct Knots are provided as attachments to the decoration.
-Service for the Army Good Conduct Medal must be performed on active duty and the medal is not awarded to members of the Army reserve or National Guard who are not federalized to active service.
-For those Reserve and Guard members who satisfactorily perform annual training and drill duty, however, the Army Reserve Components Achievement Medal may be awarded in lieu.
+Criteria: The Army Good Conduct Medal (AGCM) is given to any enlisted U.S. Army personnel who carry out three consecutive years of "honorable and faithful service."
+Such service insinuates that a standard enlistment was achieved without any non-judicial punishments, disciplinary infractions, or court martial offenses.
+If a service member commits an offense, the three-year mark "resets" and a service member needs to complete an additional three years of discipline free service before the Good Conduct can be recognized.
+During times of war, the AGCM can be granted for one year of faithful service.
+The medal can also be granted posthumously, to any soldier killed in the line of duty.
+To define additional decorations of the award, a series of Good Conduct Knots are dispensed as attachments to the decoration.
+Service for the AGCM needs to be executed on active duty and the medal is not awarded to personnel of the Army reserve or National Guard who are not federalized to active service.
+For the Reserve and Guard personnel who satisfactorily accomplish annual training and drill duty, however, the Army Reserve Components Achievement Medal may be granted in lieu.